-That’s what people are asking, and if you answer, then they might just work with you in the future.
+That’s what people are asking, and if you answer, they might just work with you in the future.

 That’s about one post for every business day.

 Of course, your Instagram content doesn’t need to be complicated.
-Just consider RealEstateKirby’s post about how he loves the entryway to a home that he’s selling.
+Just consider RealEstateKirby’s post about how he loves the entryway to a home he’s selling.

-Perhaps the biggest secret behind Aaron and Krista Farr’s success has been their consistent and creative activity on social media and on their website.
+Perhaps the biggest secret behind Aaron and Krista Farr’s success has been their consistent and creative activity on social media and their website.

 On Instagram and Facebook, they post 2-3 times per day.